hackclub/hackclub/clubs/README.md

 and demoed each week.
 The first of the two meetings includes an hour-long workshop to help get members started, and the second is a session of free-form hacking.
-This emphasis on building things echoes the spirit of hackathons, making Hack Club feel like a continuous party.
+This emphasis on building things echoes the spirit of hackathons, making Hack Club feel like a continuous hackathon.

 Throughout the year, Hack Clubs go to (and sometimes host) hackathons, work on large group projects, and, most importantly, develop into a thriving community